mse700/Intelligent-Movement-Profile-Application-using-RNN-model-LSTM/ReadMe.md

 ## Problem Statement

-The Project is stemed from a case study with a list of requirements to be fullfilled. it is aimed to develope a mobile application beiong capable of recording the human activity based on accelerometer sensor.
+The Project is stemed from a case study with a list of requirements to be fullfilled.
+It is aimed to develope a mobile application being capable of recording the human activity based on accelerometer sensor.

 A Recurrent Neural Network model needs to be trained in order classify the input data (from Accelerometersensor) in to Sitting-Running-Sitting classes.
-The target framework can be either android or ios based on the user customization.
+The target framework can be either Android or IOS based on the user customization.

 ## Porject Requirements